da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 [template](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/conf/config.properties.dev).
 Note that this document can change from time to time and therefore is bound to a specific version of DNSCore.
 If in doubt you can get a config which fits your version in the appropriate source code branch of the release you want to install.
-1. Save the file as config.properties in a temporary directory on your local box.
-(TODO where?)
+1. Save the file as config.properties in an arbitrary temporary directory on your local box.
 1. Replace CONTENTBROKER_ROOT by [somewhere].

 in config.properties: